rssh/scala-gopher/README.md

 }
 ~~~

   Here, the branch inside select should return true or false.
-If true -- loop is continued, if false - interrupted.
+If true -- loop will be continued, if false - finished.

   select.fold (or afold - as variant which is alredy wrapped in async) provide an abstraction for iterating over set of